zabbix/zabbix/src/go/plugins/mqtt/README.md

 # MQTT plugin
 This plugin provides a native solution for monitoring MQTT brokers published messages.
 The plugin can monitor several broker instances simultaneously via Zabbix agent 2.
 Proxy and websocket connections are supported.
-The plugin keeps all subscription to a single broker in one connection to reduce network strain.
+The plugin keeps all subscriptions to a single broker in one connection to reduce network strain.
 The plugin supports active checks only.